RoxasShadow/Frank/README.md

-A skeleton for Monk to make Sinatra MVC just like Rails.
+A skeleton to make Sinatra MVC just like Rails.
+Includes jQuery, CSRF and XSS protection, serializer methods (like to_json and to_xml) and the DataMapper ORM.
+Let's start customizing controllers, models and views.
+Enjoy!

 ```
-	sudo gem install monk
 	sudo gem install thin
 	sudo gem install bundler
 	git clone https://github.com/RoxasShadow/Frank
-	monk init -s Frank HelloFrank # Creates a new project called 'HelloFrank' with this skeleton
-	cd HelloFrank
+	cd Frank
 	bundle install # may be necessary to install some libraries with your package manager, like libxslt-dev and libxml2-dev
 	thin -R config.ru -p 4567 start # http://localhost:4567
 ```